VHSgunzo/runimage/README.md

 * A Portable single executable file with an idea - downloaded and launched.
 Nothing needs to be installed in the system.
 * Works on most Linux distributions, including even very old ones or without glibc or systemd and in live boot mode.
-* OverlayFS mode (It looks like the usual means of containerization like docker) (See [Usage](https://github.com/VHSgunzo/runimage#usage-from-runimage-help)).
+* OverlayFS mode (It looks like the usual means of containerization like docker) (See [Usage](https://github.com/VHSgunzo/runimage#usage-from-runimage-help))
 * Read-Write mount in OverlayFS mode.
+* Private network sandbox.
 * Running and working without root rights, including package management in unpacked form or in OverlayFS mode.
 * The ability to work in a packed and unpacked form.
-Unpacked, you will get a higher work speed, but about ~2-3 more occupied disk space
+Unpacked, you will get a higher work speed, but about ~2-3 more occupied disk space.
 * The ability to run both 32-bit and 64-bit executable files.
 * Based on Arch Linux, contains the latest software and [AUR](https://aur.archlinux.org) support.
 * Access to [BlackArch](https://github.com/BlackArch/blackarch) repositories.
 * The ability to use both separate home directories for each executable file, and completely seamless use of the system home directory.
-* The ability to use separate configuration files for each launched executable file (see [config](https://github.com/VHSgunzo/runimage/tree/main/config)).
+* The ability to use separate configuration files for each launched executable file (see [config](https://github.com/VHSgunzo/runimage/tree/main/config))
 * There is no performance drawdown.
 All applications and executable files run at the same speed as in the system.
 * Supports filesystem and X11 sandboxing and network isolation.
 * Temporary home directory in RAM (can be used as a real private mode for browsers and applications)
 * The ability to launching a full DE in windowed mode and on TTY.
 * Works with any versions of nvidia proprietary drivers.
-* Works in Wayland session
+* Works in Wayland session.
 * Usability and comprehensibility.

 ## Requirements: